 In cities that already have Google Fiber, residential plans are $70 a month for gigabit Internet, and $130 a month for a bundle of Internet and television.
 Business plans start at $100 a month.

-"We want great companies to be here, small businesses to thrive here," Faulconer said.
-"Having high-speed Internet, gigabit-speed Internet, is only going to help."
+"We want great companies to be here, small businesses to thrive here; having high-speed Internet -- gigabyte speed Internet -- is only going to help," Faulconer said.